SSS-Says-Snek/hisock/docs/source/tutorials/beginner_tutorial.rst

 As an example, for the server: If an event has 1 argument, it will only be called with the client info.
 If it has 2 arguments, it will be called with the client info and the message.
 If it has 0 arguments, it'll be called as a void (no arguments).

 Data can be sent similarly.
-If there is no data sent, the server will receive the equivalent of ``None`` for the type-casted data.
+If there is no data sent, the server will receive the equivalent of ``None`` for the typecasted data.

 Here are a few examples of this with a server-side code block.